-- Finding genes that are risk factors for aging and age-related macular degeneration, and neurological and extracellular matrix disorders
+- Finding genes that are risk factors for vascular, neurological and extracellular matrix disorders

-- Studying the genetics of obesity and muscle development, pancreatitis, and inflammatory bowel disease
+- Studying the genetics of obesity and diabetes, pancreatitis, and inflammatory bowel disease

 - Studying a group of disorders with the shared trait of cutis laxa, a disease of prematurely loose, redundant, inelastic, and wrinkled skin

-- Researching the genetic basis of late-onset Alzheimer’s disease, coronary heart disease, diabetes, and lupus
+- Researching the genetic basis of late-onset Alzheimer’s disease, autoimmune disease, traumatic brain injury, oral health and craniofacial disorders

-- Developing and implementing state-of-the-art statistical methods for gene mapping and bioinformatics, especially next-generation sequencing
+- Developing and implementing state-of-the-art statistical and computational modeling methods for gene mapping and bioinformatics

 Pursue a career in human genetics

 Graduates of Pitt Public Health’s human genetics program typically go on to positions in academia or in industry and usually are employed by their graduation dates.
-Alumni currently are working in clinical and research firms, including...
+Alumni currently are working in academic, government, health care, and commercial sectors, including...